yuriteixeira/VSE_Transform_Tools/README.rst

         </tr>
     </table>
         <h3><a name="Mouse_Track" href="#top_Mouse_Track">Mouse Track</a></h3>
-    <p>Select a strip, Press Alt+A to play, hold M to continuously add keyframes to transform strip while tracking the position of the mouse.</p>
+    <p>Select a transform strip or a strip with "image offset" enabled.
+Press Alt+A to play, hold M to continuously add keyframes to transform strip while tracking the position of the mouse.</p>

     <table>
         <tr>